 - SECTION 6: RESIGNATION; REMOVAL; VACANCIES

 - SECTION 7: ACTION WITH RESPECT TO SECURITIES OF OTHER ENTITIES

-Subject to the approval, authorization and direction of the Board, the Secretary shall have and exercise the authorities, duties, powers and responsibilities described in this Section 5 and shall perform all other duties as are incident to her/his office or are properly required of her/him by the Board and/or the Chairperson.
-The Secretary shall issue all authorized notices for, and shall keep minutes of, all meetings of the Members and of the Board and shall serve as the parliamentarian and sergeant at arms at such meetings.
-The Secretary shall have charge of the corporate records, shall be custodian of the corporate seal of WMS and shall attest to the execution of all contracts and other instruments authorized by the Board.
+The Secretary shall have duties and powers to issue all authorized notices for, and shall keep minutes of, all meetings of the Membership and of the Board, to serve as the parliamentarian and sergeant at arms at such meetings, to be custodian of the corporate records and corporate seal of WMS and to attest to the execution of all contracts and other instruments authorized by Board.